-Serbia: Electricity – Market and Regulatory Framework6.
-January 2020. / News Serbia Energy
+Serbia: Electricity – Market and Regulatory Framework, News Serbia Energy

 The legal framework for the Serbia’s electricity market is set out in the 2014 Energy Act, which, as the umbrella law, laying down general rules for performing activities in this sector.
 Serbia has transposed the Third Energy Package almost entirely, with the exception of the Energy Agency’s authority to impose penalties.